 I also teach:

-Undergraduate Research Internship 60701 (3rd year elective): individual research project on arid plant ecology, aimed to develop research inquiry, procedure and enthusiasm (also a nice preparation for Honours or Masters).
+- Undergraduate Research Internship 60701 (3rd year elective):individual supervised research project on plant ecology (also a potential preparation for Honours or Masters).

 Curtis, EM, Knight, CA & Leigh, A 2019, 'Intracanopy adjustment of leaf-level thermal tolerance is associated with microclimatic variation across the canopy of a desert tree (Acacia papyrocarpa).', Oecologia, vol. 189, no. 1, pp. 37-46.View/Download from: UTS OPUS or Publisher's site

 Tree crowns are spatially heterogeneous, sometimes resulting in significant variation in microclimate across the canopy, particularly with respect to temperature.
 Yet it is not known whether such localised temperature variation equates to intracanopy variation in leaf-level physiological thermal tolerance.
 Here, we studied whether microclimate variation across the canopy of a dominant desert tree equated to localised variation in leaf thermal thresholds (T50) among four canopy positions: upper south, upper north, lower south, lower north.
 Principal component analysis was used to generate a composite climatic stress variable (CSTRESS) from canopy temperature, vapour pressure deficit, and relative humidity.
 We also determined the average number of days that maximum temperatures exceeded the air temperature equating to this species' critical threshold of 49 °C (AT49).
 To estimate how closely leaf temperatures track ambient temperature, we predicted the thermal time constant (τ) for leaves at each canopy position.
 We found that CSTRESS and AT49 were significantly greater in lower and north-facing positions in the canopy.
 Differences in wind speed with height resulted in significantly longer predicted τ for leaves positioned at lower, north-facing positions.
 Variation in these drivers was correlated with significantly higher T50 for leaves in these more environmentally stressful canopy positions.
 Our findings suggest that this species may optimise resources to protect against thermal damage at a whole-plant level.
 They also indicate that, particularly in desert environments with steep intracanopy microclimatic gradients, whole-plant carbon models could substantially under- or overestimate productivity under heat stress, depending on where in the canopy T50 is measured.